Jhon-Sombrero/Jhonsombrerostrikesagain/README.md

-# Jhonsombrerostrikesagain many good calculatrice
+# Jhonsombrerostrikesagain many good calculatrice also sus.py is useless
   ___
  /.. \
 |  -  |